nibreh/yellow-theme-lateral/README.md

 ## How to use lateral theme?

 Lateral works with the custom `navigation-sidebar` or with a custom `sidebar.txt`.
-Otherwise, the classical navigation is displayed.
 [Learn more](http://developers.datenstrom.se/help/yellow-templates).

 ## How the fixed sidebar works?